MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-integration.md

 •	Priority

 > [!NOTE]
-> If you add any other columns to your Microsoft Project Client file, they will not be saved to the file and will not be displayed when the file is opened again.
+> If you add any other columns to your Microsoft Project Client file, they aren't saved to the file and won't display when the file is opened again.

 ## Create the work breakdown structure for an existing project using Microsoft Project Client